daniel1124/AI-algorithms/README.md

 (If your version of git does not support recurse clone, then clone without the option and run `git submodule init` and `git submodule update`).

+If you run across certificate authentication issues during the clone, set the git SSL Verify option to false: `git config --global http.sslVerify false`.

 # Keeping your code upto date
 After the clone, we recommend creating a branch and developing your agents on that branch: